Intercountry Adoption Northern Territory: Process, Wait Times & Costs

 How Long Does Intercountry Adoption Take from the NT?

-Expect at least three to four years from submitting your Expression of Interest to bringing a child home.
+The current product-research estimate is about three to four years overall, with significant program variation, from starting the process to bringing a child home.
 This is not unusual — AIHW data confirms that wait times for intercountry adoption across Australia have lengthened steadily, and NT residents face the same global constraints: fewer children being relinquished internationally, stricter Hague compliance requirements, and lengthy overseas bureaucratic processes.

 What Does Intercountry Adoption Cost?